MohamedIjlal27/City-Pulse-Local-Events-Explorer/README.md

    # Ticketmaster API
    NEXT_PUBLIC_TICKETMASTER_API_KEY=your_ticketmaster_api_key
    ```

+   All required environment variables are listed above.
+Replace the placeholder values with your actual API keys.

-4. Run the development server
+4. Start the development server
    ```bash
    npm run dev
    ```